Northwood Meadows in Cass City, MI

 Pros

-• pro The facility is bright and warm with nice accommodations that provide a sense of safety for residents.
+• pro The facility is bright and warm, and the resident's apartment is very nice, providing a sense of safety.

 Cons